gui-iar/tempo2/README.md

 make plugins-install

 For add IAR Obs edit all the files there... tempo2/T2runtime/observatory/

+aliases  observatories.dat